pypa/packaging.python.org/source/discussions/single-source-version.rst

-Many Python :term:`distribution packages <Distribution Package>` publish a single Python :term:`import package <Import Package>` where it is desired that the runtime ``__version__`` attribute on the import package report the same version specifier as :func:`!importlib.metadata.version` reports for the distribution package (as described in :ref:`runtime-version-access`).
+Many Python :term:`distribution packages <Distribution Package>` publish a single Python :term:`import package <Import Package>` where it is desired that the runtime ``__version__`` attribute on the import package report the same version specifier as :func:`importlib.metadata.version` reports for the distribution package (as described in :ref:`runtime-version-access`).

 It is also frequently desired that this version information be derived from a version